OyePriscilla/github-slideshow/_posts/0000-01-02-OyePriscilla.md

 layout: slide

 title: "Welcome to our second slide!"
 "Halleluyah!!!"
+Glory

 ---